robertgroot-paqt/starter/backend/README.md

         - Includeable via query param
         - TODO: is there a better way to get the Model in the operation?

+## Typescript generation

+See `backend/app/Data/Typescript` for some customization of the laravel data typescript generator that generates code so that de API can be called type safely

+Run `php artisan typescript:transform` in the backend to generate the file that is symlinked to the frontend folder.

 ## TODOs

 - Folder structure: feature folders?